FFMS/ffms2/doc/ffms2-api.md

 A pointer to the `FFMS_Index` object that represents the media file containing the track whose index information you want to get.

 ##### `int Track`
-The track number, as seen by the relevant demuxer (see `FFMS_GetNumTracks`, `FFMS_GetTrackType`, `FFMS_GetFirstTrackOfType` and their variants).
+The track number, as seen by the relevant demuxer (see [FFMS_GetNumTracks][GetNumTracks], [FFMS_GetTrackType][GetTrackType], [FFMS_GetFirstTrackOfType][GetFirstTrackOfType] and their variants).

 ##### `FFMS_ErrorInfo *ErrorInfo`
 See [Error handling][errorhandling].

 #### Return values
 Returns the `FFMS_Track` on success.
-Note that requesting indexing information for a track that has not been indexed will not cause an error, it will just return an empty `FFMS_Track` (check for >0 frames using `FFMS_GetNumFrames` to see if the returned object actually contains indexing information).
+Note that requesting indexing information for a track that has not been indexed will not cause an error, it will just return an empty `FFMS_Track` (check for >0 frames using [FFMS_GetNumFrames][GetNumFrames] to see if the returned object actually contains indexing information).

 ### FFMS_GetTrackFromVideo, FFMS_GetTrackFromAudio - retrieves track info from audio or video source
 [GetTrackFromVideo]: #ffms_gettrackfromvideo-ffms_gettrackfromaudio---retrieves-track-info-from-audio-or-video-source